 Please note that the course takes place once per year and that all places on the course which begins in April 2019 (Cohort 13) have been allocated.
 Cohort 13 be will unaffected by the changes outlined below.

-The General Pharmaceutical Council (GPhC) who regulate and accredit Independent Prescribing courses are due to publish new standards for accreditation for all IP courses late Jan 2019.
+The General Pharmaceutical Council (GPhC) who regulate and accredit Independent Prescribing courses have published new standards for accreditation for all IP courses.
 NICPLD, like all other providers, will have to undergo re-accreditation to the new standards before providing any courses after Cohort 13.
 As a result, there will be some changes to the course from Cohort 14 onwards and the application process may change.
 However, none of this can be confirmed until after accreditation (summer 2019).

 All the information below relates to Cohort 13.
 Any new application forms/information for Cohort 14 onwards will be uploaded onto this website when available.
 Therefore, do not use the existing application forms below for Cohort 14.